OT Program Admission

 Some clinical rotation sites may also require that students submit to a drug test as a condition of their participation.
 Students will be responsible for the cost of this testing.
 Refusal to have a test may result in an inability to complete the rotation and possibly the professional program.

 Please note that if a clinical training site determines that you may not take part in its training program based on the results of a criminal background check or drug test the results of a criminal background check or drug test (or due to refusal to submit to a drug test), you may be unable to complete your course requirements and to continue in the professional program.
 It is important for you to consider this before you enroll in a program offered by the Department of Occupational Therapy at York College, as York College has no obligation to refund your tuition or fees or to other accommodate you in the event you are ineligible to complete your course requirements based on the results of a criminal background heck, or if you denied a license to practice.

 *Fingerprinting may be required.

 - Clinical education sites may also require fingerprinting.
 Students are responsible for any incurring expenses.

-- OT prerequisite courses taken more than 10 years ago, at the time of application, MUST be repeated.
+- Occupational Therapy prerequisite courses taken more than 10 years ago, at the time of application, MUST be repeated.